About Threads

 There are already many great resources to tell you who won, who lost, and who played—way back when.
 Now, Threads will tell you what they wore—way back when.

 Welcome to Threads Of Our Game, a visual almanac of 19th-century baseball uniforms by Craig Brown.
 Here you can view renderings of long-forgotten baseball threads.
-Over 300 uniform drawings have been completed so far, each based on visual documentation and written resources from the period.
+Over 2,500 uniform drawings and over 800 posts have been completed so far, each based on visual documentation and written resources from the period.

 We encourage you to send feedback on the drawings you find on these pages.
 Or better yet, we hope you can contribute research to this project.
 As you might imagine, there are many uniforms that require better documentation and study.
 We truly hope you will join us in making this uniform database the single documented resource for baseball historians everywhere.
 To see other contributors to this site, click here.